Jamaican Americans

 Jamaican Americans are an ethnic group of Caribbean Americans who have full or partial Jamaican ancestry.
+The 2020 United States census counted more than one million Jamaican Americans.
 The largest proportions of Jamaican Americans live in South Florida and New York City, both of which have been home to large Jamaican communities since the 1950s and the 1960s.
 There are also communities of Jamaican Americans residing in Massachusetts, Pennsylvania, Connecticut, New Jersey, Georgia, Maryland, and California.

 The vast majority of Jamaican Americans are of Afro-Caribbean descent, although smaller numbers are of full or partial Indian Jamaican, Chinese Jamaican, European and Lebanese descent.

+Jamaican migration to the United States began in the 19th century and rose sharply during the 1960s.
+Jamaican Americans are represented in American music, sports, politics, and science.

 Historical immigration

 After 1838, European colonies in the Caribbean with expanding sugar industries imported large numbers of immigrants to meet their acute labor shortage.
 Large numbers of Jamaicans were recruited to work in Panama and Costa Rica in the 1850s.
 After slavery was abolished in the United States in 1865, American planters imported temporary workers, called "swallow migrants", to harvest crops on an annual basis.
 These workers, many of them Jamaicans, returned to their countries after harvest.
 Between 1881 and the beginning of World War I, the United States recruited over 250,000 workers from the Caribbean, 90,000 of whom were Jamaicans, to work on the Panama Canal.
 During both world wars, the United States again recruited Jamaican men for service on various American bases in the region.